alexwlchan/alexwlchan.net/src/_drafts/dominant-colours.md

 </div>

 You can read [the README on GitHub][dominant_colours] to learn how to install it and how to use it.
-In this post, I'll explain how I wrote it.
+In this post, I'll explain how and why I wrote it.

-## Motivation
+## Why did I write this?

 I started thinking about dominant colours several years ago, when I wrote [Getting a tint colour from an image with Python and *k*-means][kmeans].

-It works pretty well, and I started using it in a bunch of projects -- and for each new project, I'd copy/paste the code.
+It works pretty well, and I started using it in a bunch of projects -- and for each new project, I'd copy and paste the code.
-Different copies started to diverge as I tweaked and optimised the code, and I no longer had a canonical implementation of this idea.
+Different copies started to diverge as I tweaked and optimised them, and I no longer had a canonical implementation of this idea.

 I wanted to get back to a single implementation, so that I could put all my ideas in one place -- rather than having them spread over multiple projects.

 I also wanted it to be faster.
-I use this code in a bunch of interactive scripts, and the Python implementation takes a second or so to run.
+I use this code in a bunch of interactive scripts, and the old implementation took a second or so to run.
 That may not seem like much, but it gets noticeable if you have to wait for it regularly.

-## How it works
+## How does it work?

 dominant_colours is written in Rust.